codefresh-io/docs.codefresh.io/_docs/integrations/codefresh-api.md

 Triggering a pipeline via the Codefresh CLI

 {% highlight bash %}
-codefresh run kostis-codefresh/nestjs-example/ci-build -b master
+codefresh run kostis-codefresh/nestjs-example/ci-build -b master -t nestjs-example-trigger-name
 {% endhighlight %}

 You can pass extra environment variables as well:
 {% highlight bash %}
-codefresh run kostis-codefresh/nestjs-example/ci-build -b master -v sample-var1=sample1 -v SAMPLE_VAR2=SAMPLE2
+codefresh run kostis-codefresh/nestjs-example/ci-build -b master -t nestjs-example-trigger-name -v sample-var1=sample1 -v SAMPLE_VAR2=SAMPLE2
 {% endhighlight %}

 For the API you can trigger a pipeline by finding its serviceId from the UI